Lumi-supercomputer/LUMI-AI-example/docs/index.md

 # LUMI Machine learning guide

-This guide is designed to assist users in migrating their machine learning applications from smaller-scale computing environments or various cloud computing providers to LUMI.
+This guide is designed to assist users in migrating their machine learning applications from smaller-scale computing environments to LUMI.
 We will walk you through a detailed example of training an image classification model using [PyTorch's Vision Transformer (VIT)](https://pytorch.org/vision/main/models/vision_transformer.html) on the [ImageNet dataset](https://www.image-net.org/).

 All Python and bash scripts referenced in this guide are accessible in this [GitHub repository](https://github.com/Lumi-supercomputer/LUMI-AI-example/tree/main).
+We start with a basic python script, [visualtransformer.py](../visualtransformer.py), that could run on your local machine and modify it over the next chapters to run it efficiently on LUMI.

+Even though this guide uses PyTorch, most of the covered topics are independent of the used machine learning framework.
+We therefore believe this guide is helpful for all new ML users on LUMI while also providing a concrete example that runs on LUMI.

 ### Requirements